meejah/magic-wormhole-protocols/dilated-file-transfer.md

 * 0x06: (only with "compression" enabled; see that section)

 All other byte values are reserved for future use and MUST NOT be used.
-(The "features" mechanism can be used to experiment with new sorts of messages, as ultimately a new feature needs to be described in this protocol documnet and that description may specify more "kinds" of message).
+(The "features" mechanism can be used to experiment with new sorts of messages, as ultimately a new feature needs to be described in this protocol document and that description may specify more "kinds" of message).

 For all type `0x01` messages, they are `msgpack` encoded as the msgpack type "array".
 The first element of this array MUST be a "string" containing the "kind" of message, one of: `"file-offer"`, `"directory-offer"`, `"offer-accept"`, or `"offer-reject"`.